open-feature/js-sdk/packages/react/README.md

 If you are using an OpenFeature hook for telemetry, this can result in inflated evaluation metrics.
 The [OpenFeature debounce hook](https://github.com/open-feature/js-sdk-contrib/tree/main/libs/hooks/debounce) can help to reduce the amount of redundant evaluations reported to your observability platform by limiting the frequency at which evaluation metrics are reported.

+#### Type-Safe Flag Keys

+For enhanced type safety and autocompletion, you can override flag key types using TypeScript module augmentation.
+See the [`@openfeature/core` README](../shared/README.md#type-safe-flag-keys) for details.

 ### Testing

 The React SDK includes a built-in context provider for testing.